ontodev/robot/docs/validate.md

 ## Error Messages

+### Column Out of Range Error

+When a wildcard is used as part of a rule, the column number indicated must not be greater than the number of columns that are in the table data provided.
+See: [Wildcards](#wildcards).

-### Malformed Rule Error
+### Incorrect Format Error

-The indicated rule could not be parsed.
-See: [Validation Rule Syntax](#validation-rule-syntax).
+The name of the file specified using the `--table` or `--rules` options must end in either `.csv` or `.tsv`.

 ### Invalid Presence Rule Error

 A rule of the presence type must be in the form of a truth value.
 If this is ommitted it defaults to 'true'.
 For example, the following are valid: `is-required true`, `is-excluded`, `is-excluded false`.
 See: [Presence Types and Query Types](#presence-types-and-query-types).

-### Column Out of Range Error
+### Invalid Skip Row Error

-When a wildcard is used as part of a rule, the column number indicated must not be greater than the number of columns that are in the table data provided.
-See: [Wildcards](#wildcards).
+The value of the `--skip-row` option must be an integer.

-### No Main Error
+### Invalid When Type Error

-When a when-clause is specified, a main clause must also be specified, with the latter being evaluated only when the when-clause is satisfied.
+The indicated when rule type is not one of the rule types allowed in a when-clause.
 See: [Validation Rule Syntax](#validation-rule-syntax).

 ### Malformed When Clause Error

 The indicated when-clause could not be parsed.
 See: [When-Clauses](#when-clauses).

-### Invalid When Type Error
+### Malformed Rule Error

-The indicated when rule type is not one of the rule types allowed in a when-clause.
+The indicated rule could not be parsed.
 See: [Validation Rule Syntax](#validation-rule-syntax).

+### Missing Headers Error

+The table for `--rules` must contain the following headers: table, column, validation.
+You may also include any number of other headers, although the contents of these columns will be ignored.

+### Multiple Rules Error

+Each distinct column within a table may only have one validation rule defined.

+### No Main Error

+When a when-clause is specified, a main clause must also be specified, with the latter being evaluated only when the when-clause is satisfied.
+See: [Validation Rule Syntax](#validation-rule-syntax).

+### Table Not Provided Error

+The name of a `.csv` or `.tsv` file containing the table data to validate must be supplied using the `--table` option of the `validate` command.
+E.g. `robot validate --input myontology.owl --table mytable.csv`.

 ### Unrecognized Query Type Error